yatesco/seafile-docs/deploy_pro/enable_search_and_background_tasks_in_a_cluster.md

 OFFICE_CONVERTOR_ROOT = 'http://<ip of node A>'
 ```

-Make sure requests to http://<ip of node A> is also handled by seahub.
-For example, you may need to add this nginx configuration in the background node:
+Make sure requests to http://<ip of node A> is also handled by Seahub.
+For example, you may need to add this Nginx configuration in the background node:

 ```
 server {